 These benefits can help kids be ready to take on the day.
 By feeling full longer, kids’ brains can focus on learning instead of being distracted by their hunger, and they will be less likely to overeat throughout the day.
 And of course we’re all for fewer issues going to the bathroom!

 What are the best sources of fiber, and how do I know how much fiber my kids are getting?

-The best sources of fiber are fruits and vegetables, especially berries, apples, sweet potatoes, broccoli, and various beans.
-Check out the chart below to see how much fiber is in these and other foods.
+Some of the best sources of fiber are fruits and vegetables, especially berries, apples, sweet potatoes, zucchini, and various beans.
+Scroll down to see how much fiber is in these and other foods.

 Packaged foods can also contain fiber.
 The easiest way to find out if and how much fiber is in a product is to read the Nutrition Facts label.